yosrak5/Artwork/README.md

 After a successful build, Jenkins integrates with SonarQube.
 SonarQube analyzes the code for potential bugs, vulnerabilities, and code smells, providing feedback to developers and ensuring high-quality code.
-Artifact Management with Nexus:

 **4. Containerization with Docker:**

 Jenkins uses Docker to containerize the application, ensuring consistency across different environments (development, staging, production).
-Docker images are built using the artifacts stored in Nexus.
-Deployment to Staging Environment:

 The Docker container, containing the application, is deployed to a staging environment that mirrors production, allowing for thorough testing.

 **5. Monitoring with Prometheus and Grafana:**